jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 - The makefile for either the simulator or the nios build will fail due to being unable to find some files.
   - It is important that you only use cmd or git bash for the simulator build, and only use nios ii command shell for the nios build
   - These two terminals have different PATH variables / execute from different places, so will fail to find source files

+ # Common Nios Issues
+ - JTAG can not be acquired because something else has already taken exclusive control.
+Can usually be fixed by unplugging and reconnecting the programmer cable.
+ - Verify Failed occurs if the .sof is not flashed to the board before running the batch file.